creativecommons/licensebuttons/README.md

 ### Development

-- *PyGObject is a Python package which provides bindings for GObject based libraries such as GTK, GStreamer, WebKitGTK, GLib, GIO and many more.* ([Overview
+- *PyGObject is a Python package which provides bindings for GObject based libraries such as GTK, GStreamer, WebKitGTK, GLib, GIO and many more* ([Overview
   — PyGObject][pygobject]).
 PyGObject does most of the work.
-- PangoCairo is used to load the system fonts and check if the "CC Icons" font is avaialble.
+- PangoCairo is used to load the system fonts and check if the "CC Icons" font is available.
 See [PangoCairo.FontMap - Interfaces - PangoCairo 1.0][pcfontmap].

 [pygobject]: https://pygobject.readthedocs.io/en/latest/index.html